melosomelo/dotfiles/README.md

 - [x] ~Create fish function to update mirror list with `reflector` and also enable its service to periodically run.~
 - [x] ~Install `yay` during `setup.sh`~
+- [ ] Add a list of "ignored packages"
+    (that shouldn' be automatically saved in lists when installed)

 ## Install and setup scripts